Study Day hosted by Teacher’s Branch

 Training Consultant, Josie Hastings Associates Ltd, Walsall.

-1. To know how unconscious and implicit bias
+1. To know how unconscious and implicit bias are defined

 2. Identify the main forms of bias and how they might affect interactions